d2911/Udacity_carND_LaneLineDetection/README.md

 OpenCV HoughLinesp() is used to find all possible lines in region of interest.
 Parameters of value rho = 1 pixel, theta = pi/180 [1 degree], line threshold=15 [number of points on a line], Min line length of 40 pixels and max gap between lines of 20 pixels are used to run.
 All identified lines with thickness of 1 are drawn on black image in Red colour and this image merged to test image is shown below.

 ![](/examples/steps/6.jpg)
-Figure_6: Lines detected by Hough Transform and the lines drawn on Test Image.
+Fig 6: Lines detected by Hough Transform and the lines drawn on Test Image.

 **1.5.2.
 Averaging and Extrapolation**
 As the Requirement_3 requires one solid line to be drawn on left and right lane lines.
 The draw_lines() function is modified such that lines are passed on to additional function find_lneLines() where following steps were done.